-To be accepted into the program, candidates must be MDs with Board Certification in Internal Medicine who are currently residents or who have completed their training and intend to become certified in internal medicine.
+To be accepted into the program, candidates must be MDs or DOs with Board Certification in Internal Medicine who are currently residents or who have completed their training and intend to become certified in internal medicine.

 Optimal candidates should have long-term career goals in academic medicine.
 Eligible applicants are considered for a possible position based on their academic credentials, ability, overall preparedness, communication skills, aptitude, and personal qualities (such as motivation and integrity).